Was Matthew Written AFTER A.D. 70?

 • Luke also used Mark as one of his sources, and Luke appears to have been written around A.D.
 59, just before he composed the book of Acts, whose narrative cuts off suddenly in A.D.
 60, when Paul is awaiting his first trial in Rome.

-• Various factors indicate that Mark based his Gospel on the reminiscences of Peter, whose travelling companion he had become.
+• Various factors indicate that Mark based his Gospel on the reminiscences of Peter, whose traveling companion he had become.
 However, Mark did not become Peter’s companion until after his partnership with Paul was severed following the Jerusalem Council of A.D.
 49 (see Acts 15:36-39).
 Therefore, Mark became Peter’s companion sometime in the 50s.

 For Mark to have time to write his Gospel, and for it to have come into Luke’s possession, it is thus likely that Mark wrote sometime in the mid-50s, say A.D.
 55.